Jodi Barrett started over from scratch at the age of 41.

 In 2022, I flew to Mexico for mobility training with an organization called The SUPVETS.
 I had been training one of the members, an ex-Navy SEAL for over a year and he was having great success with the program.
 Since then, I launched my own fitness retreat in Mexico in 2023, and 17 people registered for it, and came from as far as the United Kingdom.

-Why making the hard journey is worth it
+Why making the hard journey in my Do Over is worth it

 I’m sharing my journey because this was my hard that I picked.
 I made a decision to say “Why not me?” instead of thinking I couldn’t do it.
 I have had to stand in front of the mirror in the past 10 years and look at all areas of my life that I was not doing well at; my relationship with my kids needed a lot of work, for one, and once I put boundaries in place and recognised my worth and value in my life it helped guide me daily.